matt-flaig/Boomi-Platform-Extension/README.md

 * Enable the selection of Icon Sets within the option to define user experience instead of default Boomi UX.
 * In Process Reporting, Pending Executions runtime clock/timer now auto-updates - Note: Auto Refresh must be turned on for this to work.
 * Define a custom refresh period and have process reporting auto refresh to your needs
+* Expand the Element Selection Screen within Shapes to provide more visual room for ease of use

 <br><br>